Last year’s Equifax breach left upwards of 145 million people’s personal identity information (PII) in the hands of fraudsters.

 Opening a new account with stolen PII is easy for fraudsters, largely due to the widespread use of outdated verification processes.
 Unfortunately, companies continue to face several challenges surrounding the verification of new applicants, including:

 - Stolen PII.
-Most businesses rely on the three major credit bureaus to verify user identities: Equifax, Experian, and TransUnion.
+Most businesses rely on the credit bureaus to verify user identities.
 But the problem is that the personal information requested in most applications is exactly the same as the information credit bureaus use to verify identity.
 That means that if a fraudster steals real PII, he can easily open an account using that information, which matches the information the credit bureau has, so the account gets green-lighted.
-Moreover, as we saw recently with Equifax, none of that data is secure anyway.
-In short, relying on credit bureaus and using the stale, static data that they’ve been storing for decades is no longer a useful means of verification; all that data can all too easily be bought on the black market.
+Moreover, as we have seen with so many data breaches, none of that data is secure anyway.
+In short, relying on credit bureaus and using the stale, static data that most of them have been storing for decades is no longer a useful means of verification; all that data can all too easily be bought on the black market.

 - Applicants with insufficient credit history.
 In recent years, growing swaths of the population have insufficient credit history—and despite being qualified, these applicants with “thin files” are more likely to get denied than those using stolen PII.
 This problem particularly affects millennials, members of Generation Z, and immigrants, who are all less likely to use credit cards.
 Studies find that millennials own 22% fewer credit cards than the generation before them at the same age, and 18-to-24-year-olds prefer to pay with cash or debit cards.